StefonMiller/cs1660-hw3/README.md

 ![Query Output](./NoSQL/query_output.PNG)

-3. DPython and CSV files can be found in the NoSQL folder
+3. Python and CSV files can be found in the NoSQL folder